James Young (Arizona pioneer)

-James "Jim" Young (July 15, 1844 – January 19, 1935) was an American boxer, Arizona pioneer, trailblazer, Buffalo Soldier, Indian Scout, and miner for several years in Tombstone, Arizona.
+James Young (July 15, 1844 – January 19, 1935) was an American boxer, Arizona pioneer, trailblazer, Buffalo Soldier, Indian Scout, and miner for several years in Tombstone, Arizona.
 His claim to fame was as a boxer during the mid-1880s.

 Early life

 James Young was born into slavery in July 1844 in Nashville, Tennessee, the son of parents from Tennessee.
 Young had married twice.
 His first wife died prior to 1880, and he then married Rosa Romero, who was born in 1856 in Mexico.
 Young resided in the Tombstone, Arizona, area for 56 years, from 1879 to 1935.

 Boxing

 When James Young was in his late thirties in 1883, he gained a reputation as an African-American boxer in Tombstone, Arizona, owing to his imposing size and skill – while still employed in the variety of fields which provided his income.
 On September 22, 1883, Young, who weighed 175 pounds and was over six feet tall, fought 165-pound pugilist Neil McLeod.
 There is some controversy among boxing historians over whether John L. Sullivan, of Boston, Massachusetts, had sparred with James Young at Schieffelin Hall in 1882.
 It is significant because Sullivan insisted that he never fought a black boxer.
 If it did occur, Sullivan possibly had a brief sparring session with the resident from Tombstone, and didn't regard it seriously as a bout.